SantaHub/blockchain/blockchain.md

     - Validation and verification methods defined by the blockchain and implemented by peers provide trust in DeSys.

 ### Basic Operations
-    - Validateion of transactions
+    - Validation of transactions
+        - input UTXOs are valid
+        - output UTXOs are correct
+        - IO amounts match
+        - reject if conditions wrong
+        - creates a block if conditions met
     - Gathering transactions for a block
     - Broadcasting valid transactions and block
     - Consensus on next block creation
     - chaining blocks

+    Miners compete to validate a transaction and broadcast the completed block, other participants verify the block and reach a consensus to add a new block to the chain.
+    Algo for consensus is Proof-of-work protocol
+    Minors fee is the index 0 of the block, also called coinbase transaction.
+Miners fee is 12.5 BTC for a bitcoin.
+(Need to confirm)

 ### Beyond Bitcoin